Marketing activity reports for integrated marketing apps

 If you use apps for your marketing, then the marketing activity reports can give you insight into how well your marketing is doing.

 The marketing activity reports give detailed analytics on conversions, such as the conversion rate, average order value, top products sold, and more.
-The reports give you the information that you need to follow and measure the success of your marketing activities that use services such as Google Shopping Campaigns and Facebook Ads.
+The reports give you the information that you need to follow and measure the success of your marketing activities that use services such as Google Smart Shopping campaigns and Facebook Ads.

 The results shown in the reports depend on the type of campaigns you're creating in Shopify.
 For example, if you're running ads, then you see information specific to ads such as ad spend, impressions, and clicks.
 If you're posting to Facebook, then you won't see any information about ad spend.

 If you're creating marketing activities using an app other than Google Shopping or Facebook Marketing, your reports are listed under Marketing created outside of Shopify, below the list of marketing activities that you created in Shopify.
 To learn more about the third-party apps that you can use to create marketing outside of Shopify, see the works with Shopify marketing collection on the Shopify App Store.
 For details on setting up your marketing activities with third-party apps, see the documentation for the app.

 Marketing activity reports show only the last 30 days so that the most up-to-date information is available.

 When you get an order that's attributed to a marketing activity, you can view the conversion details from the order details page.